 If you were not wearing a helmet, which Georgia law requires, and sustained head or neck injuries, it will be difficult to recover any damages for such injuries.
 While you may be able to recover for other bodily injuries, those related to the head and neck may be reduced or denied entirely because of your failure to follow the law and basic safety principles.

-Speak with a Georgia Motorcycle Accident Attorney
+Speak with an Atlanta, Georgia Motorcycle Accident Attorney

 If you were involved in a motorcycle accident, whether you wore a helmet or not, contact Van Sant Law, for a consultation.
 We can discuss how your helmet will play a critical role in your case.
 Schedule your consultation today at 404-991-5950 or fill out an online contact form with your questions.